|

 One persistent dev environment

-Each workspace gets one long-lived VM.
-Set it up once
+Each workspace gets one long-lived sandbox.
+Set it up

 .env files, get the